aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 ```

 ### Step 8: Verify the streamed data
 Using Athena Console or CLI you can query the streamed data from S3 Tables (streamtable).
 Replace the workgroup with the name in your setup.
-Also, ensure that workgroup has setup an output location (S3 bucket).
-Alternatively you can also provide the output location as part of the below query at the end like --result-configuration "OutputLocation=s3://your-bucket/query-results/"
+Also, ensure that workgroup has already setup an output location (S3 bucket).
+Alternatively you can also provide the output location as part of the below query at the end like --result-configuration "OutputLocation=s3://your-bucket/query-results/".
+Please make sure the user has the permission to write to the S3 bucket.

 ```
-aws athena start-query-execution --query-string "SELECT * FROM \"s3tablescatalog/streamtablebucket\".\"streamnamespace\".\"streamtable\"" --work-group "propdata" --query-execution-context "Database=streamnamespace,Catalog=AwsDataCatalog"
+aws athena start-query-execution --query-string "SELECT * FROM \"s3tablescatalog/streamtablebucket\".\"streamnamespace\".\"streamtable\"" --work-group "primary" --query-execution-context "Database=streamnamespace,Catalog=AwsDataCatalog"

 ```
-Note the QueryExecutionId from the ouput of the above query and run the following query to see the content of the query
+Note the QueryExecutionId from the ouput of the above query and run the following query to see the content of the query.
     {
         "QueryExecutionId": "08cf4d54-b66a-448a-a62d-a4ca0cd7fb86"
     }